Skip to main content

 You must seek NHS England approval for any publication or wider sharing of results, papers, presentations (e.g. submitting to a journal or a pre-print server, or uploading to any public facing website).
 For the avoidance of doubt, this means that if an iteration of an analysis is approved for publication, any previous or future iterations must also be approved for publication by NHS England if you want to publish them.
 The steps you must follow for NHS England approval are:

-1. Ensure the material you seek to publish has been reviewed and approved by the senior sponsor (for service evaluations and audits) and your line manager/PI (for service evaluations, audits and research).
+1. Ensure the material you seek to publish has been reviewed and approved by the senior sponsor (for service evaluations and audits), your line manager/PI (for service evaluations, audits and research) and the overall project leads (named here under your project number).

 2. Discuss your material with your copilot.
 Your co-pilot will carry out a brief checklist on your content.
 There is also an author checklist for you to complete.
 If you do not have a copilot, please make a request for support via the OpenSAFELY slack channel and we will allocate you a co-pilot.

-3. Once the co-pilot and author checklist are complete, please e-mail [email protected] (and copy your copilot) your proposed publication documents (specifying your project ID, see the list of approved projects ), alongside confirmation that the senior sponsor and line manager (for service evaluation/audit) or line manager/PI (for research) have read and approved them.
+3. Once the co-pilot and author checklist are complete, please e-mail [email protected] (and copy your copilot) your proposed publication documents (specifying your project ID, see the list of approved projects ), alongside confirmation that the senior sponsor and line manager (for service evaluation/audit) or line manager/PI (for research) and the overall project leads have read and approved them.
 The document(s) you submit for publication approval must be roughly “90%” finalised versions, but the results and conclusions must be final.

 4. All submissions must include a brief lay summary of the findings and also highlight anything that could be deemed contentious (we appreciate the notion of contentious is subjective).
 Do not just copy your abstract - please provide a lay summary.